pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Partial fraction decomposition

 \subsection{Parallel structures in the algorithm}

-To reduce the runtime, it is of course possible to run the partial fractioning algorithm for all entries of the IBP-matrix in parallel.
-However, it is often the case, that a small number of large entries dominate and alone determine the total runtime.
-Therefore it makes sense to also parallelize the PFD-algorithm itself, at least for the most difficult, i.e. the largest, entries.
+To reduce the runtime, it is of course possible to run the partial fractioning algorithm in parallel for all functions occurring in the problem under consideration.
+However, it is often the case that a small number of large functions dominate and hence determine the total runtime.
+Therefore it makes sense to also parallelize the PFD algorithm itself, at least for the most complicated functions in the given problem set.

 In the implementation of the algorithm described above we work with a list $D$ of terms representing a sum and start with $D$ containing only the input rational function as single entry.
 Then each step of the algorithm consists of decomposing all terms in $D$ individually into a sum/list of terms itself (as in equations (\ref{eq:NSSdecomp}), (\ref{eq:numeratorDecomp}) and (\ref{eq:simple_algDependDecomp})) and then replacing $D$ by the concatenation of these lists as well as merging terms that have the same denominator (see lines 4, 7, 10, 13 in \cite[Algorithm~5]{Boehm:2020ijp}).
-The first part, the decomposing of each term, can be done in parallel over all elements of $D$.
+The processing of summands can be done in parallel over all elements of $D$, leading to \emph{Fork/Join} patterns, which can be used for parallelization.
+We discuss parallelism in detail in the subsequent sections.